Leviste firm acquires largest Nueva Ecija poultry farm

 While the company did not disclose the investment amount, it noted that the land was purchased at an “attractive price,” excluding the value of existing poultry structures.

-The company pointed out that the acquisition aligns with its drive to uplift rural areas through strategic investments in real estate, industrial, and energy projects.
-The company aims to create jobs, increase household incomes, and drive sustainable growth in the provinces.
+The company pointed out that the acquisition is aligned with Provincia’s drive to uplift rural areas through strategic investments in real estate, industrial, and energy projects.

+Jobs creation, increasing household incomes, and sustainable growth are some of Provincia’s investments’ major aims.

 “We are grateful to our partners who have helped our business grow.
 Now that we have this capital, it is our responsibility to invest it to benefit as many of our countrymen as we can,” Leviste said.

-In addition, Provincia will invest P15 billion to generate jobs in Batangas and other provinces, funding of which comes from the sale of secondary shares in SP New Energy Corp.
+In addition, Provincia will invest P15 billion to generate jobs in Batangas and other provinces through funds from the sale of secondary shares in SP New Energy Corp.
 (SPNEC), a subsidiary of Solar Philippines.

-The planned investment will complement the initial Ph5 billion pledge made by Countryside Investments Holdings Corp., another company owned by Leviste.
+The planned investment will complement the initial P5 billion pledge made by Countryside Investments Holdings Corp., another company owned by Leviste.

-Recently, Meralco PowerGen Corp. paid Leviste’s Solar Philippines P6.7 billion for 5.8 billion shares of SPNEC.
-Solar Philippines has now raised approximately P15 billion from its SPNEC shares and retains a 29 percent ownership stake in the company.
+Recently, Meralco PowerGen Corp. paid Leviste’s Solar Philippines Power Project Holdings Inc. P6.7 billion for 5.8 billion shares of SPNEC.
+Solar Philippines has now raised approximately P15 billion from its SPNEC shares while retaining a 29 percent ownership stake in the company.

+Provincia’s initial projects are in Batangas, Tarlac, and Nueva Ecija and are aligned with SPNEC’s solar energy initiatives in those regions.

 Looking ahead, Provincia plans to collaborate with Solar Philippines to develop its landholdings in Batangas, Tarlac, and Nueva Ecija.